-This type of analyzing serves us well not only as we learn, but in life as we make daily decisions, consider the value of two different options, ponder the actions of the wise man and the fool from Proverbs, or explain our thinking on a variety of issues in daily conversations.
+Being able to compare and contrast two or more things is a valuable skill.
+This type of analyzing serves us well not only as we learn, but in life as we make daily decisions, consider the value of two different options, or in daily conversations as we explain our thinking on a variety of issues.
+Here are several ways to incorporate this activity.

 First, the basic concepts: